araobp/data-science/STM32/MEMSMIC.md

 - Resolution_in correspond to the input data resolution (2 in case of serial data input or wider in case of parallel data input, for example 4096 for 12-bit parallel input).
 - Caution must be taken to not increase Resolution_out over the 32

+#### Output data unit

+The output data unit performs a final correction that consists in shifting the bits to the right and applying an offset correction on the data coming from the integrator.
+DFSDM peripheral operation AN4990
+24/56 AN4990 Rev 1
+Shifting bits to the right is used to:
+- fit the 32-bit internal output into the final 24-bit register
+- limit even more the final resolution (to 16-bit for instance in case of audio data)

+The offset correction allows to calibrate the external sigma-delta modulator offset error.
+The user configures the offset register with a signed 24-bit correction, and this register is automatically added to the output result.
+The offset correction value is usually the result of a calibration routine embedded within the microcontroller software that performs the offset calibration calculation and stores the correction into the offset register.
+All operations in the DFSDM peripheral are in signed format (filtering, integration, offset correction, right bit shift).

 ## Code